-How to apply printer settings to DesignMerge Print Driver output
+How to include printer settings for DesignMerge print output

-However, omitting a specific printer's proprietary settings in DesignMerge Print Driver output allows you to process DesignMerge Print Driver output on whichever digital printer you prefer at the time that you choose to print the output.
+Note omitting a specific printer's proprietary settings in DesignMerge output allows you to process that output on whichever digital printer you prefer at the time that you choose to print the output.

-Since printer settings are not included in the DesignMerge Print Driver output, the print controller will automatically apply its default settings if you choose to print the output directly.
-However, there are other methods available which you may use to apply custom printer settings to your DesignMerge Print Driver output:
+Since printer settings are not included in DesignMerge PDF, PPML, or VPS output, the print controller will automatically apply its default settings if you choose to print the output directly.
+However, there are other methods available which you may use to apply custom printer settings to your DesignMerge output:

-- If your digital print controller provides a feature to set up hot folders, choose to print the DesignMerge Print Driver output as a file to a hot folder that has been set up to apply specific printer settings.
+- Hot Folder: If your digital print controller provides a feature to set up hot folders, choose to print the DesignMerge output as a file to a hot folder that has been set up to apply specific printer settings.

-- If your print controller does not provide a hot folder feature, send the DesignMerge Print Driver output to the print controller's Hold queue where you can select printer settings for that output before you print it.
+- Printer Hold Queue: If your print controller does not provide a hot folder feature, send the DesignMerge output to the print controller's Hold queue where you can select printer settings for that output before you print it.

-- If your print controller does not provide a Hold queue, first change the default settings for the printer to the settings you wish to apply, and then print the DesignMerge Print Driver output.
+- Printer Settings: If your print controller does not provide a Hold queue, first change the default settings for the printer to the settings you wish to apply, and then print the DesignMerge output.